Lauro199471/Machine-Learning/Iris_example/README.md

 This function gets the uniqueness of the data

 @params
-* data : M x N Matrix , this is the data matrix
+* data : M x 1 Matrix , this is the data matrix

 @returns
 * uniqueClasses : M x 1 , returns the different values of data matrix